jchatel/quickmail-next-docs/leads/prospecting.md

 To use Prospecting, you'll need to install the **QuickMail LinkedIn Browser Extension**, which is required to retrieve lead information from LinkedIn.

+**Note** Currently, most of the leads in our Prospecting database include LinkedIn profiles, making them ideal for LinkedIn outreach.

 ## How to Use QuickMail Prospecting?

 **Step 1:** Install the QuickMail LinkedIn Browser Extension.
 Here's a fuide [Linked Browser Extension](https://help.quickmail.com/linkedin/quickmails-linkedin-browser-extension/)